hehesnail/Daily_Notes/x_compiler_notes/nnfusion.md

 The main goal is to answer the following questions:
 * The overall workflow and architecture of the nnfusion.
 * How rOperator/rTask/rProgram which claimed in paper for intra-inter schedule implemented including data structure and algorithm?
-* How the clamed vEU abstraction formulated?
+* How the clamed vEU abstraction implemented?
 * The policy for scheduling rOperators to vEUs.
 * Finally, what can we borrow for our design ?